Shoulder Replacement

 • total shoulder replacement

-• deformities of the humerus
+• osteonecrosis of the humeral head

 Getting Ready for Shoulder Surgery